-If you are trying to connect to a VPN using SSTP and keep getting Error 0x800B0109 on Windows XP/Vista/7 or "Error: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider" error on Windows 8.1/10, this is because you need to install X.509 SSL encryption certificate(s) for the server(s) you’re connecting to.
-These should be available from your VPN service providers website in the form of
+If you are trying to connect to a VPN using SSTP and keep getting Error 0x800B0109 on Windows XP/Vista/7 or “Error: A certificate chain processed, but terminated in a root certificate which is not trusted by the trust provider” error on Windows 8.1/10, this is because you need to install X.509 SSL encryption certificate(s) for the server(s) you’re connecting to.
+These will be available from your VPN service providers website in the form of

 vpn.myvpn.crt Certificate files.
 Once you have them, continue this guide to install (video further below).